Tpw429/Covid-19_Regression_Analysis/README.md

 ## Questions we Hope to Answer

 Given our strict timeline on this Covid-19 analysis, we would like to analyze how certain attributes such as age, Gross Domestic Product (GDP), Human Development Index (HDI), and population directly impact the spread of Covid-19.
-If time allows, we would also be interesting in creating a model to help us predict the spread of Covid-19 in the future.
+If time allows, we would also be interested in creating a model to help us predict the spread of Covid-19 in the future.
 In addition, by the end of the project our visuals should be extremely user friendly and portray an effective message.

 ## Description of Data Exploration Phase
 1. Importing data from websites in csv and excel formats